Carbon dioxide (CO2) and methane (CH4) are the two most important anthropogenic (“human-made”) greenhouse gases (GHG) driving global climate change.

 Increasing atmospheric concentrations of these Essential Climate Variables (ECVs) leads to global warming with adverse consequences such as rising sea levels.
 It is therefore important to monitor the spatial distribution and the time evolution of these gases, and to improve our knowledge of their various natural and anthropogenic sources and sink.

 The focus of the previous GHG-CCI project (2010-2018) was to improve retrieval algorithms needed to generate high-quality CO2 and CH4 atmospheric data products from the satellite sensors SCIAMACHY/ENVISAT, GOSAT, and IASI.
-Since 2018, these products have been operational via the Copernicus Climate Change Service and they are available via the Copernicus Climate Data Store for all interested users.
-Data is currently available from 2003-2017.
-Improved data products for 2003-2018 (see Reuter et al., 2020) will be available soon.
+Since 2018, these products are generated operationally via the Copernicus Climate Change Service and they are available via the Copernicus Climate Data Store for all interested users and free of charge.

 - XCO2 products: